-His research experience and interests lie within the broad area of power and energy; in particular, electric transportation, energy harvesting systems, solar and wind energy systems, and fuel cell systems.
+His research experience and interests lie within the broad area of power and energy; in particular, electric transportation, energy harvesting systems, solar and wind energy systems, fuel cell systems and distributed generation systems.
 At this point in time, he has authored or co-authored slightly more than 80 refereed journal and conference papers.
 In addition, he has been the PI or co-PI on over $1 million in grants obtained from entities such as the Georgia Department of Transportation, NSF, EPA, U.S. Air Force, BMDO, Ford, and El Paso Electric.

 Currently, he is the faculty co-advisor to the KSU Electric Vehicle student competition team.
 He has also served as the faculty advisor to student teams that participated in the DOE Future Energy Challenge, and the EPA People, Prosperity and the Planet (P3) sustainable design competition.